 Storing Leftovers

-Leftover Cornish hens can be kept in the refrigerator in a covered container for up to 4 days and can be frozen for up to 3 months.
+Store leftover Cornish hens in the refrigerator in a covered container for up to 4 days or freeze leftovers for up to 4 months.

 Use leftovers as you would use leftover chicken – in a chicken wrap, toss into soup, or add to a quick and easy buffalo chicken dip.